sveltejs/kit/.changeset/lovely-plums-move.md

 "@sveltejs/kit": patch
 ---

-fix: correctly trailing slash redirect when navigating from the root page
+fix: correctly handle trailing slash redirect when navigating from the root page